jxskiss/nice-pyvue-template/README.md

 Frontend:

-- Single file yet full functionality and very flexible webpack 2.0+ config.
-- Well designed frontend files layout.
 - Suitable for both single page application and multiple page application.
+- TypeScript support.
+- Use corresponding HTML template file for each entry if exsits, or use the root index.html.
 - `npm run dev` to start a live development server with hot reloading.
 - `npm run apidoc` to build impressive api documentation with [Apidoc](http://apidocjs.com/).
-- See package.json to find all available npm commands.
+  See "package.json" file to find all available npm scripts.
+- Well designed frontend files layout.
+- All the above features in well structured and flexible single file webpack 2.0+ config.

 Deployment: